 way to fetch data within your application with less effort.

-The return value of a query is inteded to be used with useQuery.
+The value of a query is inteded to be consumed by useQuery.

 See the features table to understand how to best utilize queries for each scenario you may have.